APeterIstvan/Computer-Graphics/README.md

 - Animations / moving of objects

 ## Special features
-- To make the gameplay more challenging there is fog, so that the player doesn't see all the obstacles in advance
+- To make the gameplay more challenging, there is fog, so that the player doesn't see all the obstacles in advance
 - The car can:
   - turn
   - go in reverse